Get Over It poster

 The inciting incident occurs at 10 minutes when Allison dumps Berke for Striker, a pretentious British exchange student who just landed the lead role in the school musical.
 Berke is devastated and blindsided..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Berke makes the active choice to audition for the school musical "A Midsummer Night's Dream" solely to win Allison back.
+This illustrates the protagonist's commitment to Berke makes the active choice to audition for the school musical "A Midsummer Night's Dream" solely to win Allison back.
 He crosses into a world he never belonged to before., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Berke has a moment with Kelly where they connect deeply during rehearsal.
+Significantly, this crucial beat Berke has a moment with Kelly where they connect deeply during rehearsal.
 False victory: he thinks he's close to winning Allison back, but he's actually falling for Kelly without realizing it.
 Stakes raise as opening night approaches., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, Berke gets Allison back but realizes he doesn't love her anymore - he loves Kelly.
 But Kelly, hurt by watching him chase Allison, has moved on.
-He's lost what he actually wanted by chasing what he thought he wanted., shows the protagonist at their lowest point.
+He's lost what he actually wanted by chasing what he thought he wanted., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 81% of the runtime.
 Berke decides to use the musical's opening night performance to publicly declare his real feelings for Kelly.
 He synthesizes his newfound confidence with genuine emotion to fight for what he truly wants., demonstrating the transformation achieved throughout the journey.